How did you come up with the idea of Connecting Cultures? What inspired you?

 What kind of work outside of Connecting Cultures have you participated in?

 My first job when I completed my BA in International Service was with an Egyptian company invested in USAID projects.
 However, I wanted to engage more directly with people.
 After receiving my MA in Intercultural Relations, I was an International Student Advisor at Bunker Hill Community College and The American University.
 I am the daughter of two international students.
-My parents came to this country in pursuit of their PhD’s from Egypt; seems like a natural place for me to begin.
+My parents came to this country in pursuit of their PhD’s from Egypt; seemed like a natural place for me to begin.

 It’s important because it represents me, my family, my children, my world.
 Fear leads to misconceptions and misunderstandings.
 When we provide opportunities to meet, engage, and know one another, it leads to productive workplaces and, ultimately, to peace at home and in the world.

 Why did you choose to be member of the ABPA’s Advisory Board?
-What does this position mean you?
+What does this position mean to you?

 Being a part of ABPA brings me back to my role as an International Student Advisor.
 I love mentoring students who are ready to contribute to the world.
 Pursuing a profession that taps into your passion will lead to your lifelong work and success.
 I want to help, support, and lift up the students to make them realize their potential as bridge-builders, regardless of the internship.
 ABPA’s mission aligns right with me and my life’s work to help you JOIN, CONNECT, GROW.